Life Ready, Work Ready (available in Telford and Wrekin and Shropshire)

 The TEENS Programme is working with young people aged 14 to 16 who are not currently engaging at or frequently enough with school., and works directly with the local secondary schools and employers to prepare young people for the world of work.

 TEENs is an employability and personal development programme for 16 to 24 year olds who are NEET, focussing on developing young people’s employability and key life skill to take control of their own lives and move towards a better future.
 The TEENs programme equips young people with basic and employer led skills and supports them to move into sustained education, employment, or training, through traineeships or apprenticeships.

 For further information contact Landau.

 Building Better Opportunities

-The programme is investing in local projects (repetition of project) to tackle the root causes of poverty, promote social inclusion and develop the employability skills of people furthest away from the labour market.
+The programme is investing in local projects to tackle the root causes of poverty, promote social inclusion and develop the employability skills of people furthest away from the labour market.

 The project is co-funded by Big Lottery and managed by Landau in partnership with organisations from the community and voluntary sector.